Cut Bank (film)

-Cut Bank (also known as Hell Town) is a 2014 American thriller film directed by Matt Shakman (in his feature film debut) and written by Roberto Patino.
+Cut Bank (also known as Hell Town) is a 2014 American independent neo-Western neo-noir-thriller film directed by Matt Shakman (in his feature film debut) and written by Roberto Patino.
 Starring Liam Hemsworth, Teresa Palmer, Billy Bob Thornton, Bruce Dern, Michael Stuhlbarg, Oliver Platt, and John Malkovich, the film was selected to be screened in the Contemporary World Cinema section at the 2014 Toronto International Film Festival.
 The film follows a witness to a murder who wants to get rich off of what he saw.
 It was released in the United States on April 3, 2015, in a limited release and through video on demand by A24.